Brexit: Implications for Intellectual Property

 IP and transactions

-Consider impact of Brexit on due diligence, licences, assignments and security over IP.
+Consider the impact of Brexit on due diligence, licences, assignments and security over IP.

 To download the guide as a PDF please click here.